Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-guru-course.md

   - Used when needed ultra high performance and static IP addresses
 - Classic load balancer
   - Getting phased out, cheap and cheerful
+- By Default load balancers are redundant, spread through multiple AZs

 ### ALB